nax2uk/decorating-command-line/README.md

 # decorating-command-line
-Made Tech Academy Show and Tell for decorating the command line for tic-tact-toe game.
+Made Tech Academy Show and Tell for decorating the command line for tic-tac-toe game.